ga-wdi-boston/js/README.md

 Try building your own script in the /lib directory titled `guessMyAge.js`.
 Have this script ask the user their age, and if they're older than 90 print to the console "You old fart!"
 If they're under the age of 10 print "Why are you on a computer?
-Go outside!!"
+Go outside!"
 If they're between 10 and 90, print "How boring...".

 If you finish early, challenge yourself by designing your own script that runs something using two or more examples of flow control we've introduced today!
 Save it as it in `bonusChallenge.js`

+Note: refer to the beginning lines of our `greeter.js` code to enable working with user input.

 ## Additional Resources